-- A. "Administer", "Controlled Substances", and "Ultimate User" shall have the same meaning as set forth in Mississippi Code, Section 41-29-105, unless the context otherwise requires. - B. "Physician" means any person licensed to practice medicine, osteopathic medicine or podiatric medicine in the state of Mississippi. - C. "Physician Assistant" means any person meeting the requirements of licensure in the state of Mississippi as required by Part 2617, Chapter 1. - D. "Licensee" means any person licensed to practice medicine in the State of Mississippi who has prescriptive authority. - E. "Prescriptive Authority" means the legal authority of a professional licensed to practice in the state of Mississippi who prescribes controlled substances and is registered with the U. S. Drug Enforcement Administration in compliance with Title 21 CFR, Part 1301 Food and Drugs. - F. "Prescribe" means to designate or order by means of either a written or oral prescription the delivery of a controlled substance or legend drug to an ultimate user. - G. "Dispense" means to deliver a controlled substance or legend drug other than by administering or prescribing to an ultimate user or research subject including the packaging, labeling, or compounding necessary to prepare the substance for that delivery. - H. For the purpose of enforcement of the labeling requirements set forth in this chapter, Part 2640, Rule 1.7.B, "Dispensing Physician" means any physician who dispenses to a patient for the patient's use any controlled substance, legend drug or other medication where such medication is purchased by the physician for resale to a patient whether or not a separate charge is made.
-As stated in Part 2617, it is understood that Physician Assistants may not dispense medications. - I. "Prescription Drug" or "Legend Drug" means a drug required under federal law to be labeled with the following statement prior to being dispensed or delivered; "Caution: Federal law prohibits dispensing without prescription," or a drug which is required by any applicable federal or state law or regulation to be dispensed on prescription only or is restricted to use by licensees only. - J. "Pain Management Practice" means a public or privately owned practice for which 30% or more of the patients are issued, on a regular or recurring basis, a prescription for opioids, barbiturates, benzodiazepines, carisoprodol, butalbital compounds, or tramadol for the treatment of chronic noncancerous pain.
-Included in this definition is any practice that advertises and/or holds itself out to provide pain management services.
-Patients who are treated for pain resulting from a terminal illness do not count against the percentage stated herein.
+- A. "Administer", "Controlled Substances", and "Ultimate User" shall have the same meaning as set forth in Mississippi Code, Section 41-29-105, unless the context otherwise requires. - B. "Board" means the Mississippi State Board of Medical Licensure. - C. "Physician" means any person licensed to practice medicine, osteopathic medicine or podiatric medicine in the state of Mississippi. - D. "Physician Assistant" means any person meeting the requirements of licensure in the state of Mississippi as required by Part 2617, Chapter 1. - E. "Licensee" means any person licensed by this Board who has prescriptive authority. - F. "Prescriptive Authority" means the legal authority of a professional licensed to practice in the state of Mississippi who prescribes controlled substances and is registered with the U. S. Drug Enforcement Administration in compliance with Title 21 CFR, Part 1301 Food and Drugs. - G. "Prescribe" means to designate or order by means of either a written or oral prescription the delivery of a controlled substance or legend drug to an ultimate user. - H. "Dispense" means to deliver a controlled substance or legend drug other than by administering or prescribing to an ultimate user or research subject including the packaging, labeling, or compounding necessary to prepare the substance for that delivery. - I. For the purpose of enforcement of the labeling requirements set forth in this chapter, Part 2640, Rule 1.7.B, "Dispensing Physician" means any physician who dispenses to a patient for the patient's use any controlled substance, legend drug or other medication where such medication is purchased by the physician for resale to a patient whether or not a separate charge is made.
+As stated in Part 2617, it is understood that Physician Assistants may not dispense medications. - J. "Prescription Drug" or "Legend Drug" means a drug required under federal law to be labeled with the following statement prior to being dispensed or delivered; "Caution: Federal law prohibits dispensing without prescription," or a drug which is required by any applicable federal or state law or regulation to be dispensed on prescription only or is restricted to use by licensees only. - K. "Pain Management Practice" means a public or privately owned practice for which 30% or more of the patients are issued, on a regular or recurring basis, a prescription for opioids, barbiturates, benzodiazepines, carisoprodol, butalbital compounds, or tramadol for the treatment of chronic non-cancerous/non-terminal pain.
+Included in this definition is any practice that advertises and/or holds itself out to provide pain management

-- K. "Bariatric Medicine, Medical Weight Loss, or Weight Management Practice" means a public or privately owned practice - 1. for which 30% or more of the patients are provided a comprehensive weight management treatment program or; - 2.
-30% or more of the patients receive any controlled substance approved by the FDA for the pharmacologic management of weight loss or; - 3. any clinic operated by, staffed by, or affiliated with through affiliation, employment, or collaboration agreement with a Mississippi licensee or; - 4. which advertises weight loss by any means.
+- services.
+Patients who are treated for pain resulting from a terminal illness do not count against the percentage stated herein. - L. "Inpatient" means a patient in a hospital, nursing home, long term care facility, inpatient (not home-bound) hospice, or any other facility wherein medications are dispensed to a patient by a third party who is duly licensed and/or certified to dispense medications in a healthcare or related facility. - M. "Bariatric Medicine, Medical Weight Loss, or Weight Management Practice" means a public or privately owned practice - 1. for which 30% or more of the patients are provided a comprehensive weight management treatment program or; - 2.
+30% or more of the patients receive any controlled substance approved by the FDA for the pharmacologic management of weight loss or; - 3. which advertises weight loss by any means.